- Physics & Astronomy Home

 - Is it OK if my test scores or transcripts arrive after the deadline?

 Although short delays of 1-2 weeks in the arrival of your test scores or transcript typically will not present a serious problem, longer delays may likewise delay your application entry into our review process.
-Thus, we encourage you to complete the application process as early as possible.
+Thus, we encourage you to complete the application process as early as possible, and inform the Graduate Admissions Chair of any delays in test scores.

 - Can I just send copies of my test scores?